 Leveraging popular customer service trends can help you give customers an experience they'll remember, as it will set you apart from your competitors.

-To identify trends you could use, gather a list of customer service trends you've noticed in your business, your competitors, or online resources like this 'Strategies for SMB owners to stay ahead this holiday season' article.
+To identify trends you could use, gather a list of customer service trends you've noticed in your business, your competitors, or online resources.

 Once you've gathered your list of trends, separate them into three categories: